-In the remainder of this text, unless otherwise specified, we shall always use the classical $O(\ell^2)$ bounds for integer multiplication and division, which have the advantage of being both simple and reasonably reliable predictors of actual performance for small to moderately sized inputs.
-For relatively large numbers, experience shows that the classical algorithms are definitely not the best-Karatsuba's multiplication algorithm, and related algorithms for division, start to perform significantly better than the classical algorithms on inputs of a thousand bits or so (the exact crossover depends on myriad implementation details).
-The even "faster" algorithms discussed above are typically not interesting unless the numbers involved are truly huge, of bit length around 10^5-10^6 .
+In the remainder of this text, unless otherwise specified, we shall always use the classical $O(\ell^2)$ bounds for integer multiplication and division.
+These have the advantages of being simple and of being reasonably reliable predictors of actual performance for small to moderately sized inputs.
+For relatively large numbers, experience shows that the classical algorithms are definitely not the best-Karatsuba's multiplication algorithm, and related algorithms for division, are superior on inputs of a thousand bits or so (the exact crossover depends on myriad implementation details).
+The even "faster" algorithms discussed above are typically not interesting unless the numbers involved are truly huge, of bit length around $10^5$ - $10^6$ .
 Thus, the reader should bear in mind that for serious computations involving very large numbers, the faster algorithms are very important, even though this text does not discuss them at great length.

-For a good survey of asymptotically fast algorithms for integer arithmetic, see Chapter 9 of Crandall and Pomerance [30], as well as Chapter 4 of Knuth [54].
+For a good survey of asymptotically fast algorithms for integer arithmetic, see Chapter 9 of Crandall and Pomerance [30], as well as Chapter 4 of Knuth [56].